 - The first type of engagement activity is simply a single screen with one or two pictures along with a short sentence that introduces the science topic to be assessed.
-The items in this testlet will not assess the engagement screen itself but will assess the Essential Element topic. - A second type of engagement activity describes a scenario which taps prior knowledge or experience, introduces the concept to be addressed, and provides context for the items.
+The items in this testlet will not assess the engagement screen itself but will assess the Essential Element topic. - A second type of engagement activity describes a scenario, which taps prior knowledge or experience, introduces the concept to be addressed, and provides context for the items.
 The items in this testlet type will assess information in the engagement activity and in the Essential Element topic. - A third type of engagement activity may be designed around a science story featuring an experiment or classroom activity that is presented twice, with items embedded within the second presentation of the activity or at the end of the second presentation.
 The items in this testlet type will assess information in the engagement activity and in the Essential Element topic.

-The last type is a short silent video (up to 30 seconds) and is only found in the upper grade bands and the upper linkage levels.
+The fourth type of engagement activity is a short silent video (up to 30 seconds) and is only found in the upper grade bands and the upper linkage levels.
 Students will access the short video and then respond to three items that include still-frame photos from the video.

-The entire video clip is completely soundless.
-However, even without audio, the video player displays the speaker icon and volume setting on the video, so it appears as if the option to change the volume of the audio is available.
+NOTE: The entire video clip is completely soundless.